boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 ~~~~
 {: #riss title="An Example of Handling of Replayed Initial Subscription" artwork-align="center"}

-The attacker may vary the source IP address of the Map-Request to trigger as many Map-Replies sent to other xTRs.
+The attacker may vary the source IP address of the Map-Request to trigger as many Map-Replies sent to other xTRs (see {{riss-m}}.

 ~~~~ aasvg
                      +---+                          +----+